 Yarn Over 3 Times

-When you are ready to crochet a double treble crochet stitch, the first step is to yarn over the hook three times.
-Consider for a moment the other basic crochet stitches.
-When you make a double crochet stitch, you yarn over once.
+When you're ready to crochet a double treble crochet stitch, the first step is to yarn over the hook three times.
+This makes sense when you consider the other basic crochet stitches.
+For example, when you make a double crochet stitch, you yarn over once.
 When you make a treble crochet stitch, you yarn over twice.
-You are making the double treble, which is the next tallest stitch, so it's only natural that you will yarn over three times.
+Since the double treble is the next tallest stitch, it's only natural that you will yarn over three times.

 02 of 09

-Insert the hook into the next stitch where you want to create the DTR.
-This is exactly what you would do to create a double crochet stitch or a treble crochet.
-You aren't doing anything new here - just making the stitch taller with that extra "yarn over" from step one.
+Insert the hook into the next stitch where you want to create the double treble crochet stitch.
+This is exactly what you would do to create a double crochet stitch or a treble crochet, you're just making the stitch taller with that extra "yarn over" from step one.

 03 of 09